Fondation Ophtalmologique Adolphe De Rothschild

 New imaging clues help spot rare brain tumor

-Knowledge-focused CompletedThis study looked at 71 adults suspected of having a rare, non-cancerous brain tumor called MVNT.
-Researchers used special MRI scans to find unique patterns that could help doctors tell MVNT apart from other similar-looking brain conditions.
-The goal was to improve diagnosis, not…
+Knowledge-focused CompletedThis study looked at 71 adults with suspected MVNT, a rare non-cancerous brain tumor.
+Researchers used special MRI scans to find unique patterns that help tell MVNT apart from other brain growths.
+The goal was to improve diagnosis, not to test a treatment.

 Sponsor: Fondation Ophtalmologique Adolphe de Rothschild • Aim: Knowledge-focused